 Pro Tip – I would recommend flying in the night before and staying at a hotel near the airport.
 This way you can take your time driving down the coast before you’re scheduled to arrive at the Ventana Big Sur.

 Remember, you don’t pay taxes or resort fees on Hyatt award stays.
 When you factor in the all-inclusive offerings like food and activities, this is an incredible value!
-We actually stayed during a promotion and only paid 24k points per night which made the value even more incredible!
+When we stayed there, we actually stayed when it was a lower category property and during a promotion so we only paid 24k points per night which made the value even more incredible!

 Booking Tip – When searching for availability, I found award space for two nights.
 However, when I went to book it, the site said there was no award availability.
 I searched for the 2 nights individually and was able to find space, so I made two separate reservations and then emailed the hotel to combine our reservation.
 I don’t know if this was a glitch with the site but just be aware of it in case you run into a similar situation.

 Paying Cash – If you choose to pay with cash be sure to use a card that gives you bonus points travel purchases.
-The World of Hyatt credit card gives you 4x on Hyatt purchases.
-Other great cards to use are the Chase Sapphire Reserve or the AMEX Platinum card.
+The card_name credit card gives you 4x on Hyatt purchases.
+Other great cards to use are the card_name or the card_name.

 Parking, Check-In & Fees